 Like the A7r III, there’s two high speed burst modes to choose from: H, which shoots at 8fps with live feedback and minor blackout, and H+, which shoots at 10fps with no blackout but minor lag as it displays the last image taken rather than actual live one between frames.
 If you’re shooting action that generally stays in one part of the frame or moves only a little, then you should be fine with the fastest 10fps mode.
 But once the subject starts to move quickly from side to side, you’ll almost certainly want to drop to the 8fps mode for the live feedback; this allows you to much more easily follow the subject in real-time rather than having to compensate and play catchup with the 10fps mode.

-Here’s two different action situations, one suited to shooting in the full 10fps H+ mode and the other requiring the live feedback of the 8fps H mode.
+Here’s three different action situations, the first suited to shooting in the full 10fps H+ mode and the other two requiring the live feedback of the 8fps H mode.
 First a gymnast performing jumps within a defined area.
 Here I simply framed-up the background and fired bursts at 10fps in the H+ mode with the camera held straight ahead knowing the subject would always be in the field-of-view.
 Note if you’re shooting under artificial light, you may find the new anti-flicker mode useful as it can detect the frequency of the lighting and adjust the timing of bursts to avoid the dark part of the sequence.
 I should however add that you should use the silent electronic shutter mode with caution under artificial lighting, as it can sometimes result in banding artefacts – this is a normal limitation for most electronic shutters though.

 In the second example I was photographing sand buggys racing unpredictably across dunes.
 I absolutely needed the live feedback here to follow and keep them in the frame, so opted for the H / 8fps mode, switching between wide and zoned areas depending on the subject’s predictability.